Baba Bakalaraya railway station

 Baba Bakala Rayya Mandi Halt Railway Station a halt railway station on Ambala–Attari line under Firozpur railway division of Northern Railway zone.
-This is situated at Rayya Mandi in Amritsar district in the Indian state of Punjab.
+This is situated at Rayya Mandi in Tehsil Baba Bakala Amritsar district in the Indian state of Punjab.

 History

 Amritsar–Attari line was completed in 1862. the electrification of the line was completed in different period.
 Shahbad Markanda-Mandi Gobindgarh sector was electrified in 1995–96, the Mandi Gobindgarh–Ludhiana sector in 1996–97, the Phillaur–Phagwara sector in 2002–03, and the Phagwara–Jallandhar City–Amritsar in 2003–04.